7 podcasts about molecular research

 Here, we explore seven podcasts to help you better understand topics around DNA/RNA and molecular research and have fun doing it.

-David Drubin, a lecturer at the University of California, delivers a lecture series dealing with membrane structure, signal transduction, signaling, trafficking, and the cell cycle.
-The university is known to create lots of audio lectures worth listening to.
+David Drubin, a lecturer at the University of California, Berkeley, delivers a lecture series dealing with membrane structure, signal transduction, signaling, trafficking, and the cell cycle.
+UC Berkeley is known to create lots of audio lectures worth listening to, including those from a second lecturer on the same podcast ...

-The podcast was launched by the MIT Department of Biology and Whitehead Institute.
+This podcast was launched by the MIT Department of Biology and the Whitehead Institute.
 The idea is to clarify experimental processes and demonstrate the significance of biological research.
 A range of topics is discussed, including the study of the molecular structure of diseases.

 Christopher Scott hosts this podcast describing the background and technological advances in stem research, including increasingly popular applications for dried blood microsampling.
 He also addresses ethical issues affecting the study of stem cells.